Check the Events & Annoucements for curernt status.

 The Sunday School class for High School students encourages them to discuss the Christian faith as it relates to their day to day lives.
 We have also used Great Commission material in this class as well as material developed by leaders of the group.

-The adult class has studied through a book of the Bible (e.g., recent series included Joshua, Nehemiah and Daniel), reviewed contemporary issues from a Reformed perspective, or studied the Shorter Catechism.
+The adult class has studied through a book of the Bible (e.g., recent series included Joshua, Nehemiah, Daniel and Esther), reviewed contemporary issues from a Reformed perspective, or studied the Shorter Catechism.

 Sunday School classes are held during the school year.
 No classes are held during the school vacation periods.